Towards exact structural thresholds for parameterized complexity: Outline of Main Result

-Given a $\clss$-\SAT instance $\formula$ with $\nvars$ variables and $\nclss$ clauses, the constructions begin with the following standard step~\cite{LokshtanovMS18}: we partition the variables into $t = \lceil \nvars / \vgrpsize \rceil$ groups of size $\vgrpsize$, where $\vgrpsize$ only depends on the running time base that we want to rule out.
-Furthermore, we pick an integer $\grpsize$ depending on $\vgrpsize$ that represents the corresponding size of groups in the graph.
+\subparagraph*{Setup.} Given a $\clss$-\SAT instance $\formula$ with $\nvars$ variables and $\nclss$ clauses, we start with the following standard step~\cite{LokshtanovMS18}: we partition the variables into $t = \lceil \nvars / \vgrpsize \rceil$ groups of size $\vgrpsize$, where $\vgrpsize$ only depends on the running time base that we want to rule out.
+Furthermore, we pick an integer $\grpsize$ depending on $\vgrpsize$ that represents the size of the groups in the graph.